On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Introduction

-Many natural or industrial fluids exhibit non-Newtonian behaviors, \citep{bird87a,barnes89,coussot05}, they are thus found in many applications related to porous or fractured media.
-An important industrial application is, for example, enhanced oil recovery (EOR) (see \cite{sorbie89,sorbie13}).
-Indeed, oil is usually recovered by displacing it with another fluid (e.g. water).
-The main problem lies in the fact that the displacing fluid is often less viscous, resulting in viscous fingering.
-The fingering tends to create preferential flow paths, leaving many areas of oil inplace.
-The idea is then to inject a non-Newtonian fluid in order to prevent fingering.
-Another interesting application is the description of blood in the capillary network, which should be regarded as a suspension and thus with a non-Newtonian viscosity: shear-thinning or yield stress \citep{boyd07, bessonov16}.
-Non-Newtonian fluid is also present in the proppants used for hydraulic fracturing or the mud produced by drilling wells.
-Non-Newtonian fluids (cements, polymers, etc.) are also commonly used for fracture sealing \citep{tongwa13}.
+Another interesting application of non-Newtonian fluids is the understanding of blood flow in capillary networks.
+Indeed, blood, which must be considered as a suspension, presents a non-Newtonian viscosity: shear thinning or yield stress. \citep{boyd07, bessonov16}.
+Non-Newtonian fluid is also present in the proppants used for hydraulic fracturing or the mud produced by drilling wells \cite{bittleston02,frigaard17}.
+They are also commonly used for fracture sealing (\emph{e.g} cements, polymers, etc.) \citep{tongwa13}.

-A very recurring problem when dealing with porous media is that of upscaling.
-If the equations of motion are generally well known at the pore scale (\emph{e.g} typically $\sim 10^{-3} \; \rm{m}$), a particular interest is in understanding the flow at much larger scales ($\sim 1 - 10^3\; \rm{m}$).
-This is usually done by deriving constitutive equations for average quantities at an intermediate scale.
-This is illustrated by the famous Darcy's law for Newtonian fluids, which relates linearly the mean gradient of pressure to the mean flow rate.
-At the microscopic level, fluids obey the Stokes equation (if inertia is neglected) :
+A very recurrent problem when dealing with porous media is that of upscaling.
+If the equations of motion are generally well known at the pore scale (typically $\sim 10^{-3} \; \rm{m}$), a particular interest is to understand the flow at much larger scales ($\sim 1 - 10^3\; \rm{m}$) This is usually done by deriving constitutive equations for average quantities at an intermediate scale and is illustrated by the famous Darcy's law for Newtonian fluids, which relates linearly the mean flow rate to the macroscopic gradient of pressure.